Sam Walton (peace activist)

-Sam Walton (born 1980s in London) is a British peace activist and, as of March 2020, Chief Executive of Free Tibet and Tibet Watch.
-He is most well known for his arrest on 29 January 2017 at Warton Aerodrome, Lancashire on suspicion of criminal damage after attempting to "disarm war planes" which he believed were bound for Saudi Arabia.
+Sam Walton is a British peace, human rights and civil liberties campaigner.

+He is most well known for his arrest on 29 January 2017 at Warton Aerodrome, Lancashire on suspicion of criminal damage after attempting to "disarm war planes" which he believed were bound for Saudi Arabia and an attempted citizen's arrest of the Saudi Major General Ahmed al-Asiri in London, which prompted the Foreign Secretary, Boris Johnson to apologise.
+He has also worked on protest policing and civil liberties with the Network for Police Monitoring.

 Walton is a Quaker and used to work for Quaker Peace and Social Witness.

-Activism

-Art the Arms fair

-In September 2017 Walton was a key organiser of 'Art the arms fair' an art exhibition designed to coincide with the Defence and Security Equipment International arms fair, it was supported by many artists including Banksy via a donated a piece called Civilian Drone Strike.
+Anti-arms trade activism

+Count Me Out campaign